slamora/brackets-wiki/JavaScript-Code-Hints.md

 **String Literals:**

-Currently we do not hint string literals, which is being tracked as https://github.com/adobe-research/brackets/issues/26
+Currently we do not hint string literals.

 **Interaction:**

 As the user types, the lists of choices in the hints pop-up is narrowed.
 All the character matches are case-insensitive.
-Character matching and sorting is handled by the [StringMatcher](https://github.com/dloverin/brackets/blob/master/src/utils/StringMatch.js) utility.
+Character matching and sorting is handled by the [StringMatcher](https://github.com/adobe/brackets/blob/master/src/utils/StringMatch.js) utility.
 It has an advanced character matching algorithm and sorts the best matches to the top.

-The code that filters and sorts the hints is in the getHints() method in [Session.js](https://github.com/adobe-research/brackets/blob/js-code-intelligence/src/extensions/default/JavaScriptCodeHints/Session.js).
-The results are returned to the getHints() in [main.js](https://github.com/adobe-research/brackets/blob/js-code-intelligence/src/extensions/default/JavaScriptCodeHints/main.js) where they are formatted.
+The code that filters and sorts the hints is in the getHints() method in [Session.js](https://github.com/adobe/brackets/blob/master/src/extensions/default/JavaScriptCodeHints/Session.js).
+The results are returned to the getHints() in [main.js](https://github.com/adobe/brackets/blob/master/src/extensions/default/JavaScriptCodeHints/main.js) where they are formatted.
 Formatting is done by adding CSS class names to hint objects.
-The CSS classes are defined in [brackets-js-hints.css](https://github.com/adobe-research/brackets/blob/js-code-intelligence/src/extensions/default/JavaScriptCodeHints/styles/brackets-js-hints.css)
+The CSS classes are defined in [brackets-js-hints.css](https://github.com/adobe/brackets/blob/master/src/extensions/default/JavaScriptCodeHints/styles/brackets-js-hints.css)

 ## Go-To-Definition (of current identifier)
 Go-To-Definition allows the user to have the cursor move to the definition of the variable or function to which the cursor currently points.
 This works for definitions within the current file and within all other open files.
 Definitions are selected/highlighted when found.